Selecting Databases Introduction

 - Native Health Database"The Native Health Database contains bibliographic information and abstracts of health-related articles, reports, surveys, and other resource documents pertaining to the health and health care of American Indians, Alaska Natives, and Canadian First Nations.
 The database provides information for the benefit, use, and education of organizations and individuals with an interest in health-related issues, programs, and initiatives regarding North American indigenous peoples."

-- African Index Medicus (AIM)The WHO, in collaboration with the Association for Health Information and Libraries in Africa (AHILA), produces this international index to African health literature and information sources.
+- African Index Medicus (AIM)The WHO, in collaboration with the Association for Health Information and Libraries in Africa (AHILA), produces the African Index Medicus, an international index to African health literature and information sources.

-- Western Pacific Region Index Medicus (WPRO)Medical and health journals index.
+- Western Pacific Region Index Medicus (WPRO)WPRO is a medical and health journals index.
 Project of the WHO Western Pacific Regional Office in collaboration with several institutions in its Member States.

-- China Academic Journals (CNKI)Citation database of Chinese journals published in China.
-The journals are categorized under ten series, which include topics in medicine & public health (Series E) (make sure the box for Series E is checked when you search this).
+- China Academic Journals (CNKI)CNKI is a citation database of Chinese journals published in China.
+The journals are categorized under ten series, which include topics in medicine & public health (check Series E to search these topics).

-- Scholarly Academic Information Navigator (CiNii)A database with a Japan focus that can be used to search information on academic articles published in academic society journals, university research bulletins, or articles included in the National Diet Library's Japanese Periodicals Index Database and databases.
+- Scholarly Academic Information Navigator (CiNii)CiNii is a database with a Japan focus that can be used to search information on academic articles published in academic society journals, university research bulletins, or articles included in the National Diet Library's Japanese Periodicals Index Database and databases.

-- Index Medicus for the South-East Asian Region (IMSEAR)Database of articles published in journals within the WHO South-East Asia Region.
+- Index Medicus for the South-East Asian Region (IMSEAR)IMSEAR is a database of articles published in journals within the WHO South-East Asia Region.
 It is a collaborative effort of participating libraries in the Health Literature, Library and Information Services (HELLIS) network.

-- Index Medicus for the Eastern Mediterranean Region (IMEMR)Database of health literature produced in the Eastern Mediterranean Region.
-One of the major projects of the WHO's Virtual Health Sciences Library, initiated in response to a need to index health and biomedical journals from the Region.
+- Index Medicus for the Eastern Mediterranean Region (IMEMR)IMEMR is a database of health literature produced in the Eastern Mediterranean Region.
+One of the major projects of the WHO's Virtual Health Sciences Library, initiated in response to a need to index health and biomedical journals from the region.